fuzzygreenblurs/coin-conversions/README.md

 #### Endpoints:

-- For example, a GET request to the path `/` returns the following JSON:
+- GET request to the path `/optimal_exchange_rates` returns JSON with the best (sorted by API) exchange rates for the above currencies to BTC:
 ```javascript
 {
   optimalExchangeRates: [